Tydus/auto-wokuan/README.md

 * IF: the interface to inspect traffic, only one.
 Wildcard works
 * THRESHOLD_BOOST, COUNT_BOOST: Boost if traffic higher than THRESHOLD_BOOST KB/s and last for COUNT_BOOST*2 s
 * THRESHOLD_RESTORE, COUNT_RESTORE: Restore if traffic lower than THRESHOLD_RESTORE KB/s and last for COUNT_RESTORE*2 s
-* RESERVE_HOURS: Reserve some hours and don't boost if our remaining time is lower than that
+* RESERVE_HOURS: Reserve some hours.
+Don't boost if our remaining time is lower than that